 Prisoner Claims He Was Punished for Writing

-BROOKLYN (CN) - A man finishing up a seven-year sentence for arsons linked to the Earth Liberation Front claims in court that he was taken from a halfway house and placed in solitary confinement in a federal prison in retaliation for writing an article for the Huffington Post.
+BROOKLYN (CN) - A man finishing up a seven-year sentence for arsons linked to the Earth Liberation Front claims in court that he was taken from a halfway house and placed in solitary confinement in a federal prison in retaliation for writing for independent online news outlets.

 Daniel G. McGowan was sentenced to prison in June 2007 with an added "terrorism enhancement."
 Although his federal lawsuit does not explain the precise charges for his 84-month sentence, the Huffington Post story he cites says his convictions stemmed from arsons at two lumber companies in Oregon.
 It also says that he started his sentence at FCI Sandstone, "a low security facility in Minnesota."